-- The exams of UP board 12th will be conducted in April-May 2021 tentatively.
+- The UP Board 12th exam will be conducted in March 2023.

-- The board will also release the model papers for the UP board 12th 2021 exams.
-The final exam question papers will be prepared on the basis of the pattern given in UP board 12th model papers 2021.
+- The board also releases the model papers for the UP board 12th exams.
+The final exam question papers are prepared on the basis of the pattern given in UP board 12th model papers 2023.
 Hence, students must solve these model papers to practice with the types of questions asked in the exam.

-- These model papers will also help them to improve the speed of answer writing with accuracy.
+- These model papers also help them to improve the speed of answer writing with accuracy.

-- After the declaration of result, students will be able to collect the original mark sheets by visiting their respective school.
+- After the declaration of result, students will be able to collect the original mark sheets by visiting their respective schools.